vmware-archive/gp-magic-query/pyserver/readme.md

 ```

 ### Word Split Demo
-Let's take a naive approach and just call basic python split function on tweet text and see the output
+* Let's take a naive approach and just call basic python split function on tweet text and see the output.
-It will take as input TEXT and as output TEXT[] which is an array of TEXT items
+* It will take as input TEXT and as output TEXT[] which is an array of TEXT items.
-We will store the output in a table so we can easily browse the output
+* We will store the output in a table so we can easily browse the output

 ```
 psql -f tweet_word_array.sql twitter